-In these developing nations, when a baby is born with a congenital heart defect it is often undiagnosed until the child begins to have difficulty eating, not growing, and turning blue.
-This is when the nightmare begins for the child and his or her parents.
+In these developing countries, congenital heart defects often go undiagnosed until the child begins turning blue and having difficulty eating.
+This is when the nightmare begins for the child and his parents.
 Local doctors will tell them there is no one who can help in their country.
-They will be told that they can send their child to London, or the United States or some other developed country that has trained doctors.
-But, it costs more money than most of these parents would never see in their lifetime.
+They will be told that they can send their child to the United Kingdom, the United States, or other developed country with trained doctors.
+But that would cost more money than many of these parents will see in their lifetimes.

 Imagine the anguish of parents in underdeveloped or remote regions who have no one to work this miracle on their suffering child.
 Imagine having no alternative to watching your child waste away and die.
 A simple procedure performed by skilled surgeons could save many children.
 The challenge is to get skilled doctors to the children in time to save them.